bbauska/W3Cx-4of5-thru-May-2024/README.md

-It is not obvious but the Shadow DOM API is already used by browsers' developers for &lt;audio&gt; or &lt;video&gt; elements, and also for the new <input type="date">, <input type="color"> elements, etc.
+It is not obvious but the Shadow DOM API is already used by browsers' developers for &lt;audio&gt; or &lt;video&gt; elements, and also for the new &lt;input type="date"&gt;, &lt;input type="color"> elements, etc.

 <b>The three rules of Shadow DOM:</b>

-1. With Shadow DOM, elements are associated with a new kind of node: *a shadow root</i>.
+1. With Shadow DOM, elements are associated with a new kind of node: <i>a shadow root</i>.

 2. An element that has a shadow root associated with it is called <i>a